jogolden/Pseudocode-PowerPC/README.md

 # Pseudocode-PowerPC
 An IDA plugin to generate pseudo C/C++ code for the PowerPC processor architecture.
 This is an old project from like 2014 but if I recall correctly I used Visual Studios 2010 and IDA 6.3 ?
+I had a lot of trouble formatting the new tab created in IDA, if you expand on this and add a nice text view please contact me!

 # Supported Instructions
 add